aquamonitor/Aquamonitor/README.md

-A fully automated reef tank maintenance system (ATO + AWC) using a Raspberry Pi.
+A fully automated reef tank maintenance system handling auto top off refills and auto water changes, using a Raspberry Pi.

 #At a glance